eclipse/dirigible/README.md

         mvn clean install

 The build should pass successfully.
 The produced WAR files under sub-folder `org.eclipse.dirigible/org.eclipse.dirigible.parent/releng` are ready to be deployed.
-There are separated deployable artifacts (WAR files) depending on the usage type and the technical platform.
+There are separated deployable artifacts (WAR files) depending on the usage type.

 ### Deploy